I’m looking for…

-There are a number of options suitable for housing stick insects and these vary depending on the species and number of insects being kept.
+There are a number of options for housing stick insects.
+These vary depending on the species and number of insects being kept.

-Larger mesh style enclosures are great for bigger species or housing multiple insects together.
-Enclosures should have enough height to allow the insect to hang upside down when shedding its skin.
+Whatever the style, your enclosures should have enough height to allow the insect to hang upside down with plenty of space when shedding its skin.

 It is important that the insect enclosure is positioned in a well-lit room, however they can overheat.
 Care should be taken not to place the enclosure in direct sunlight.

 The newly emerged stick insect babies, or nymphs, can uncurl themselves up to four times the size of their egg.

-Our Stick Insects enjoy Peppermint Tree leaves, Lilly Pilly Leaves and Gum Tree leaves.
+Stick insects enjoy Peppermint Tree leaves, Lilly Pilly Leaves (these are a favourite), and Gum Tree leaves.
 Fresh leaves should be provided at least once a week.
-Leaf Insects prefer Lilypilly leaves.

 Stick insects get all their food and water requirements from the leaves that they eat, so there is no need to provide drinking water.
-However, it is important to maintain humidity in their enclosure, so a fine mist of water should be sprayed in their enclosure once a day, twice in summer.
+However, it is important to maintain humidity in their enclosure, so a fine mist of water should be sprayed in their enclosure once a day (twice a day in summer).